 Here’s a twist: Consider downsizing before the holidays.
 Holiday downsizing makes space for incoming items, and for guests.
 Clearing out and rotating old items can help you refresh your decorating.
-And if you donate quality items before gift-giving season, they help stock holiday shelves in second-hand stores.
+Plus, if you donate quality items before the gift-giving season, they help stock holiday shelves in second-hand stores.

-Whether you tackle just one room or an entire house, you can reap the benefits of downsizing.
+Whether you tackle just a medicine cabinet, one room in your home, or an entire house, you can reap the benefits of being clutter-free.
 To get started, grab some items and ask yourself these three key questions.

 One popular de-cluttering guide recommends holding each item, then getting rid of it if it doesn’t bring you “joy.”
 The joke, of course, is that you can throw away all your bills and cleaning supplies.

 I don’t say all of your items need to bring you joy.
 But they should have an important purpose, and you should feel really good about using the item for that purpose.
 An umbrella might not bring you joy, but you should have the one that folds and unfolds smoothly – not the half a dozen that are rickety, bent or not very portable.

 If you don’t love the item for its purpose, even if it’s just because it’s not pretty, then that’s an item you should probably toss.